Mundelein Nursing Home Abuse Lawyer

 How Can You Prove Nursing Home Abuse?

-For your nursing home abuse lawsuit to be successful, your personal injury attorney will need to demonstrate that certain elements existed when your loved one’s injuries occurred.
-Libertyville area nursing home abuse lawyer Bogie Martinovich will help you prove that the nursing home facility, staff member, or both, owed your loved one a duty of care, and that the duty was breached.
-Your nursing home abuse lawyer will also present evidence to show that, because of that breach of care, your elderly family member suffered harm that resulted in economic and non-economic losses.
+For your nursing home abuse lawsuit to be successful, your attorney will need to demonstrate that certain elements existed when your loved one’s injuries occurred.
+Experienced nursing home abuse lawyers Bogie and Katie Martinovich will help you prove that the nursing home facility, staff member, or both, owed your loved one a duty of care, and that the duty was breached.
+Our law firm will also present evidence to show that, because of that breach of care, your elderly family member suffered harm that resulted in economic and non-economic losses.

-Although you are not required to hire a nursing home abuse lawyer to recover compensation on behalf of your loved one, handling the case without legal representation is not recommended.
+Although you are not required to hire a nursing home abuse and neglect lawyer to recover compensation on behalf of your loved one, handling the case without legal representation is not recommended.
 Long term care facilities and their insurance companies typically employ teams of experienced attorneys to defend accusations in nursing home abuse cases.
 Without experienced nursing home abuse lawyers to protect your loved one’s rights, you will be forced to prove that elder abuse occurred, and that the nursing home is liable, as you go up against the nursing home and their legal team on your own.

-Personal injury lawyers who handle nursing home abuse cases and nursing home neglect cases are a valuable asset when filing a lawsuit.
+Personal injury lawyers who handle nursing home abuse and neglect cases are a valuable asset when filing a lawsuit.
 Your attorney will have access to resources, like medical experts, psychologists, and other specialists, that can make proving negligence or abuse much easier.
 Nursing home abuse lawyers will also help you gather evidence, like medical records, witness statements from other residents and staff members, and other documentation that may be difficult to obtain without an attorney.

 Clients Testimonials